akinsho/bufferline.nvim/README.md

 ## Features

-- Colours derived from colorscheme where possible, should appear similar in most cases
+- Colours derived from colorscheme where possible.

 - Sort buffers by `extension`, `directory` or pass in a custom compare function

+- Filter buffers using a custom function

 #### Alternate option for tab styling